airbnb/chronon/docs/source/authoring_features/GroupBy.md

 - **served online**, updated at **midnight** - you can utilize the client to query for the aggregate values as of **today's midnight**.
 The values are only refreshed every midnight.
 This would require just the warehouse (hive) table of historical user purchases that receives a new partition every midnight.
   - *Note: Users can configure accuracy to be midnight or realtime*

 - **standalone backfilled** - daily snapshots of aggregate values.
-The result is a date partitioned Hive Table where each partition contains aggregates as of that day, for each user that has row in the largest window ending that day.
+The result is a date partitioned Hive Table where each partition contains aggregates as of that day, for each user that has a row in the largest window ending that day.

 - **backfilled against another source** - see [Join](./Join.md) documentation.
 Most commonly used to enrich labelled data with aggregates coming from many different sources & GroupBy's at once.